 Her friend drove her car onto our drive.
 The passenger door opened, Laura got out, dressed in pyjamas.
 She looked thin, tired, and weak.
 Manners forced me to make coffee for her friend, whilst my heart was bleeding, whilst I could have fallen on my knees, and begged for Laura to be her former self.
 Into the conservatory they went.
 I followed.
 Husband appeared, gardening gloves still on his hands.
 ‘What’s the problem?’ he said to Laura.
 He ignored her friend.

 ‘Just … I’ve come with my friend to tell you what’s been happening with me.’

 ‘I’ve been drinking.’

-I hung on her every word, sat and listened to her weekend gone by in a blur.
+Husband said no more.
+I hung on her every word.
+I sat and listened to how her weekend had gone by in a blur.
 ‘Stop drinking,’ I said.
 As if it were as simple as that.

-Bella stood, I hugged her.
+‘Just about my drinking.’
+Laura glared at her friend.
+Laura stood, I hugged her.
 I could feel her thin frame.
-Too tight a squeeze, she would have broken in my arms.
+Too tight a squeeze, she would have broke in my arms.

 ‘Please stop drinking,’ I said, again.